-During the last lockdown, we offered our Mental Health Support Champion and Personal Resilience online courses free of charge to help operators support their teams.
+During the first lockdown, we offered our Mental Health Support Champion and Personal Resilience online courses free of charge to help operators support their teams.
 Even the act of providing mental wellbeing resources can have a positive effect on your teams, who will feel that their employers care about their wellbeing.
 We have now assigned more than 162,000 of our free wellbeing courses, with 10,000 hours of training completed.

 After the first lockdown, we conducted a survey of hospitality professionals, which revealed that operators who provided wellbeing support benefited from a more engaged and supportive workforce on their return.
 Of the frontline team members whose opinion of their employers had significantly improved during lockdown, 73% had been provided with wellbeing support and 67% stated that they had felt their wellbeing had been prioritised by their employers.